reacherhq/backend/README.md

 -   [`check-if-email-exists`](https://github.com/reacherhq/check-if-email-exists), which performs the core email verification logic,
 -   [`warp`](https://github.com/seanmonstar/warp) web framework.

+## ⚠️ Importance Notice: WIP branch

+The `master` branch you are viewing now contains Work in Progress code on the [bulk API endpoint](https://github.com/orgs/reacherhq/projects/1).
+Some beta Docker images are also shipped for early usage.
+Please note that **the API might change** and the **code is not considered stable or production-ready**.
+Please use this branch only if you know what you are doing.

+For the latest stable realease, please use [v0.3.12](https://github.com/reacherhq/backend/tree/v0.3.12).

 ## Get Started

 There are 3 ways you can run this backend.